I Asked Agentic AI to Build My OPC Pipeline (And It Actually Worked)

 Custom PythonFull CPython scriptingComplete script

-CSV Source/SinkFile import/exportPath, column mappings
+CSV Source/SinkFile import and exportPath, column mappings

-Step 1: The Prompt
+Step 1: the prompt

 "I need to read temperature from sensors T101, T102, and T103 on my Siemens PLC,